A Letter to the “EX”

 Sorry for my part.
 Reinforce: Separating couple issues from parenting responsibilities and kids needs.

-* Note:
+* Notes:

-All rights reserved.
-The reproduction, use, distribution or storage or of this work, in whole or in part, by any and all means, without the express written permission of the author, is strictly prohibited.
+The information contained on this page is for the personal use of stepfamily members visiting this web site.
+All other use, reproduction, distribution or storage of this work, in whole or in part, by any and all means, without the express written permission of the author, is strictly prohibited.